xmlongan/ajdmom/docs/source/design.rst

 Essential Integral
 ===================

-The essential computation in recursive equations :eq:`ito-moment-i` and :eq:`ito-moment-ii` of the :doc:`theory` page is that of the following integral
+The essential computation in recursive equation :eq:`ito-moment` of the :doc:`theory` page is that of the following integral

 .. math::